LisPrzemyslaw/python-application-template/README.md

 # python-application-template
-This is a template repository
+This is a template repository for a Python application with the UV project structure.